Our Mission & Vision - Columbia Land Trust

 We are committed to being good stewards, neighbors, and community members; we reject an us-versus-them mentality that leads to roadblocks.
 Land conservation can bring people together.
 We all value land, water, and wildlife (though not always in the same way).
 Differences do not dissuade us—they inspire us to find smarter, better solutions.
 It’s not always easy, but we find places where our values intersect.

 Our positive, relationship-based approach has helped us become one of the most respected land trusts in the country.
-To date, we’ve conserved more than 50,000 acres and we have more than 3,700 supporters.
-Our work region now encompasses two states (Oregon and Washington) and 15,000 square miles around the Columbia River and its many tributaries, in an area stretching from The Dalles to the Pacific Ocean.
+To date, we’ve conserved more than 56,000 acres and have thousands of supporters.
+The region we serve spans two states (Oregon and Washington) and follows the lower Columbia River for 230 miles, in an area stretching from The Dalles to the Pacific Ocean though several diverse ecoregions.

-Join us and help us build a Northwest that is vital, thriving, prosperous, and wild.
+Join us and support our work to help build a Northwest that is vital, thriving, prosperous, and wild.